chris-minsik-son/SQL-Case-Studies-DWD/Case Study 2 - Pizza Runner/README.md

 **3. What was the most common exclusion?**

-**4. Generate an order item for each record in the customers_orders table in the format of one of the following:**
+**4. Generate an order item for each record in the customers_orders table in the format of one of the following:** <br>
 **- Meat Lovers**
 **- Meat Lovers - Exclude Beef**
 **- Meat Lovers - Extra Bacon**